Babylon Health: United States

 Babylon began operations in North America in 2018.
-In August 2019, at the same time as their series C funding announcement, Babylon Health stated that the new investment would, amongst other uses, allow for international expansion into the United States.

-In May 2020, Babylon Health announced a partnership with Mount Sinai Health Partners, which would make the app and its healthcare services available to New Yorkers during the COVID-19 pandemic.
-New Yorkers can consult doctors from the New York Telemedicine Association.
+In August 2019, Babylon Health announced their intent to expand into the United States.
+In May 2020, Babylon Health announced a partnership with Mount Sinai Health Partners to make the app and its healthcare services available to New Yorkers during the COVID-19 pandemic.
+New Yorkers could consult doctors from the New York Telemedicine Association.

-In October 2020, it was announced that Babylon Health and Home State Health had partnered to launch its new Babylon 360 service to health plan members living in 10 counties in Southeast Missouri which would see Babylon serve as the primary care physician via its mobile application.
-In March 2021, Babylon Health expanded its Babylon 360 services in California with an investment in First Choice Medical Group which serves nearly 50,000 Medicare Advantage and Medi-Cal members.
-It also supports a network of 180 primary care providers and 1,000 specialty providers.
+In October 2020, Babylon Health and Home State Health announced their partnership to introduce Babylon 360 to health plan members living in 10 counties in Southeast Missouri, where Babylon would serve as the primary care physician via its mobile application.
 In April 2021, Babylon Health acquired Meritage Medical Network, a medical group with 700 physicians based in California.
 In January 2022, Babylon Health acquired Higi, a consumer health engagement firm, and DayToDay Health, a care management platform.